 You can succeed by relying on basic free weight equipment, even at home, to fully develop the lats.

-Exercises like pull-overs, dead-lifts, and dips fail to involve the lats much.
+Exercises like pull-overs & dips fail to involve the lats much.
 Nonetheless, these exercises forming a well-rounded program anyway could address unique motor units, by function, within the latissimi dorsi.